tigerbeetle/tigerbeetle/docs/concepts/performance.md

 # Performance

-How, exactly, TigerBeetle manages to be so fast?
+How, exactly, is TigerBeetle so fast?

 ## It's All About The Interface